mattweale/azure-orbital-infrastructure/README.md

 * Now start the deployment (when prompted, confirm with **yes** to start the deployment):

-  `terraform apply`
+  `terraform apply --auto-approve`

-Deployment takes approximately 30 minutes, the vasy majority of this being the installation of IPOPP.
+Deployment takes approximately 45 minutes, the vasy majority of this being the installation of IPOPP.

 ## Explore and verify